 GRE Slot Booking

-- Your ETS GRE application form must match the name as mentioned in the authenticate ID like the passport.
-In case, of discrepancies in the name, the test authority can barred you to entering the test center.
+- Your ETS GRE application form must match the name as mentioned in the authenticated ID like your passport, driving license etc. In case, of any discrepancies in the name, the test authority can prohibit you from entering the test center.

-- The name that you register in the ETS page should be the same as the one in your passport.
+- Similarly, the name that you register in the ETS page should also be the same as the one in your passport.
 There has to be an exact match with the name in the ID and the name with ETS.
 You may not be allowed to enter the test center if the names don’t match.

 - Before filling the application form, read the policies about changing the test date/center, cancelling the exam, etc carefully.